Episcopal Diocese of Western New York

 The Episcopal Diocese of Western New York is the diocese of the Episcopal Church in the United States of America with jurisdiction over the counties of Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans and Wyoming in western New York.
 It is in Province 2 and its cathedral, St. Paul's Cathedral, is in Buffalo.
 The diocesan offices are in Tonawanda, New York.

+The diocese reported 9,336 members in 2015 and 6,014 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 51 filing congregations of the diocese in 2024 was $4,482,415.
+Average Sunday attendance (ASA) for 2024 was 1,646 persons.
+This was a relative decrease from 2,989 ASA in 2016.

 Current bishop

 Sean W. Rowe served as bishop provisional of Western New York until he became Presiding Bishop of the Episcopal Church.
 The diocesan convention elected him to this role on October 26, 2018, when it and the convention of the Episcopal Diocese of Northwestern Pennsylvania voted to share a bishop and a staff for five years while they explore a partnership.
 The partnership ended in 2025 when voted upon.

 R. William "Bill" Franklin was the eleventh bishop of Western New York.
 The Diocese elected him its eleventh Bishop at its 2010 convention.
 He was consecrated on April 30, 2011, at the university at Buffalo and retired on April 3, 2019.
 Franklin was born in Mississippi and had previously served in Philadelphia, Pennsylvania.

 Previously, J. Michael Garrison was the tenth bishop of Western New York.
 He has a bachelor's and a master's of religious education from Pontifical College Josephinum in Columbus, Ohio and an honorary doctorate from General Theological Seminary in New York City.
 He was received from the Roman Catholic Church on April 1, 1975, and ordained a deacon on April 12, 1975.
 He was ordained a priest on August 25, 1975, and consecrated a bishop on April 24, 1999.